AsaTyr2018/AIHost/docs/concept.md

 3. **Web Interface**
    - Implemented with Flask and styled using a dark theme.
-   - Shows CPU and memory usage alongside the list of containers and available applications.
+  - Shows CPU and memory usage alongside GPU statistics when available, plus the list of containers and available applications.

 ## Directory Layout